-Pulmonary Function Test: this test includes recordings of lung volumes, airflow and airways pressure by using standard equipment while sitting in personal wheelchair.
-Participants will be asked to inhale and exhale in the testing devices when their nose is closed with plastic clip.
-This test lasts about one hour.
+Pulmonary Function Test (~1 hour): records lung volumes, airflow and airways pressure by using standard equipment while participant sits in a personal wheelchair for about one hour.
+Participants are asked to inhale and exhale in the testing devices while their noses are closed with plastic clip.

-Respiratory Motor Control Assessment: Participants will repeat the pulmonary function test sitting in a special hospital bed and lying on their back while we are recording the electrical impulses from their neck, chest, arms, legs, abdomen and back by placing adhesive sensors over their muscles and heart.
-These impulses supply us with information about how muscles are contracting.
-We will also record how the chest and abdomen are moving by placing elastic belts around the chest and abdomen.
-We will also record blood pressure using a finger cuff.
-This test lasts about three hours.
+Respiratory Motor Control Assessment (~3 hours): Participants repeat the pulmonary function test sitting in a special hospital bed and lying on their back while we record the electrical impulses from the muscles of the neck, chest, arms, legs, abdomen and back (including the heart).
+These impulses supply information about muscle contraction.
+We also record chest and abdomen movement with elastic belts and blood pressure using a finger cuff.

-Maximal Oxygen Consumption: This test is performed to determine the amount of oxygen your body uses during exercise.
-You will not be allowed to perform any moderate or heavy exercise for 12 hours before you have the test.
-We will ask you to breathe through a mouth piece face mask that covers your nose and mouth when performing aerobic exercises on special equipment adapted for people with spinal cord injury.
-Depending on your spinal cord injury, you will be asked to perform on either: Arm crank ergometer (while remaining in your wheelchair), Treadmill with body weight support for standing/stepping, or Seated stepper with push-pull arm movements (you will be transferred to the equipment).
-We will monitor your heart and blood pressure before, during and after exercise.
-This test will last approximately one hour.
+Maximal Oxygen Consumption (~1 hour): determines the amount of oxygen used during exercise.
+No moderate or heavy exercise is permitted for 12 hours before the test.
+The participant breathes through a mouth piece face mask that covers the nose and mouth while performing aerobic exercises on special equipment adapted for people with spinal cord injury.
+Depending on the specific injury, participant will be asked to perform aerobic using: Arm crank ergometer (remaining in wheelchair), Treadmill with body weight support for standing/stepping, or Seated stepper with push-pull arm movements.
+Heart rate and blood pressure before, during and after exercise are monitored.

-Resting Metabolic Rate: This test will measure your metabolic activity at rest.
-You will be asked to fast for 10-12 hours before this test and refrain from exercise prior to the testing that morning.
-You will be asked to lie down on a bed on your back quietly for around 45 minutes.
-A plastic canopy hood will be placed over your head and shoulders to contain the air you are breathing.
+Resting Metabolic Rate (~1 hour): This test will measures metabolic activity at rest.
+Participants are asked to fast for 10-12 hours before the test and refrain from exercise prior to the testing that morning.
+After laying down on the back quietly for about 45 minutes, a plastic canopy hood is placed over the head and shoulders to contain the air being breathed.
 We will measure the gases in the air you exhale to test how much energy your body uses at rest.
-The test will last approximately one hour.

-Pulse Wave: We will perform assessments to measure your heart and blood vessel structure and function as well as arterial muscle properties using ultrasound, light, and pressure detecting technology.
-The tests are performed for approximately one hour each while you are lying on your back, on your side and while you are seated.
-We will be looking to test your cardiac structure and function, arterial structure, and arterial stiffness.
+Pulse Wave (~1 hour each): Heart and blood vessel structure and function and stiffness are assessed as well as arterial muscle properties using ultrasound, light, and pressure detecting technology.
+The tests are performed while participant is laying on the back, on the side and while seated.
 The purpose of the exam is NOT to assess overall cardiovascular health or to diagnose unknown diseases.
-However, if abnormalities that may put your health at risk are observed, we may report these findings to our study physician.
-In addition, the University of Louisville and Frazier Rehab Research Team(s) will not be held liable for undiscovered cardiovascular health issues present at the time of the exam.
+However, abnormalities that may put health at risk may be observed, and if they are, findings are reported to our study physician.
+Conversely, the University of Louisville and Frazier Rehab Research Team(s) are NOT liable for undiscovered cardiovascular health issues present at the time of the exam.

-24 Hour Automatic Blood Pressure Monitoring: We will use a small recording device to record your blood pressure over a period of 24 hours outside of the lab.
-You will be asked to wear this device on your arm throughout the day and while performing your normal daily activities.
+24-Hour Automatic Blood Pressure Monitoring: A small recording device for blood pressure is worn on the participant’s arm throughout the day and while performing normal daily activities.